Amortized Conditional Normalized Maximum Likelihood: Reliable Out of Distribution Uncertainty Estimation: Introduction

 \section{Introduction}

 Current machine learning methods provide unprecedented accuracy across a range of domains, from computer vision to natural language processing.
-However, in many important high-stakes applications, such as medical diagnosis or autonomous driving, rare mistakes can be extremely costly, and thus effective deployment of learned models requires not only high expected accuracy, but also a way to measure the certainty in a model's predictions.
-While deep networks offer excellent prediction accuracy, they generally do not provide the means to accurately quantify their uncertainty, and tend to make overconfident, miscalibrated predictions~\citep{Guo2017OnNetworks}.
+However, in many high-stakes applications, such as medical diagnosis or autonomous driving, rare mistakes can be extremely costly.
+Thus, effective deployment of learned models requires not only high accuracy, but also a way to measure the certainty in a model's predictions in order to assess risk and allow the model to abstain from making decisions when there is low confidence in the prediction.
+While deep networks offer excellent prediction accuracy, they generally do not provide the means to accurately quantify their uncertainty.
+This is especially true on out-of-distribution inputs, where deep networks tend to make overconfident incorrect predictions \citep{ovadia2019trust}.
+In this paper, we tackle the problem of obtaining reliable uncertainty estimates under distribution shift, with the aim of producing models that can reliably report their uncertainty even when presented with unexpected inputs.

 Most prior work approaches the problem of uncertainty estimation from the standpoint of Bayesian inference.
 By treating parameters as random variables with some prior distribution, Bayesian inference can compute posterior distributions that capture a notion of \textit{epistemic} uncertainty and allow us to quantitatively reason about uncertainty in model predictions.
 However, computing accurate posterior distributions becomes intractable as we use very complex models like deep neural nets, and current approaches require highly approximate inference methods that fall short of the promise of full Bayesian modeling in practice.